Kanishka-User/Demo_Repo/README.md

 # Demo_Repo
-This is a demo repo for practice purpose
+This is a demo repo for practice purpose.
+Done by me as a demo.